 Recently, Dover et al. (2007) reported an emergent epizootic event occurring in mussels (Bathymodiolus brevior) at the Fiji Basin (New Zealand).
 The causative agent was identified as the black yeast Capronia sp.
-The partial SSU sequence (DQ314803.1) is 98.8% identical to the type of Exophiala angulospora, a waterborne black yeast (de Hoog et al., 2011).
-Dover et al. (2007) suggested that submersible assets may serve as vectors for transport of the fungus.
+A partial SSU sequence was provided (DQ314803.1), which is 98.8% identical to the type of Exophiala angulospora, the purported anamorph of Capronia coronata, a waterborne black yeast (de Hoog et al., 2012).
+Dover et al. (2007) suggested that the outbreak in dense invertebrate communities has the potential to be a major determinant of community change in deep-sea chemosynthetic ecosystems.
+The possibility that submersible assets may serve as vectors for transport of the fungus warrants further attention.
+Investigation of the occurrence of E. cancerae for example in metazoan organisms may acquire understanding of the dispersive form and probable routes of infection.

 The fonsecaea-like species was occasionally encountered co-infecting mangrove crab and contributing to LCD.
 However, it could not be established whether severity of the disease increased with double infections.
-A bilocus sequence analysis including ITS and BT2, as well as an AFLP comparison with related species indicated that the fonsecaea-like species detected in crabs depicting clinical signs of LCD represents a new taxon.
-The new species is sibling of C. devriesii, which was originally described from a fatal, chronic disseminated case on the Caribbean Grand Cayman Island (Gonzalez et al., 1984; Mitchell et al., 1990).
+A bilocus sequence analysis including ITS and BT2, as well as an AFLP comparison with related species indicated that the species of Fonsecaea detected in crabs depicting clinical signs of LCD represents a new taxon.
+The new species is sibling of C.

-The two species differed phenetically in the ability to grow at $37\,^{\circ}\text{C}$ and show slight morphological differences, particularly in the length of the conidial chains.
+devriesii, which was originally described from a fatal, chronic disseminated case on the Caribbean Grand Cayman Island (Gonzalez et al., 1984; Mitchell et al., 1990).
+The two species differed phenetically in the ability to grow at 37°C and show slight morphological differences, particularly in the length of the conidial chains.

 Several older reports on infections in cold-blooded animals are available which describe melanized fungi with conidia in chains.
-It is quite possible that among the agents of disease in cold-blooded animals published as 'Cladosporium' (Reichenbach-Klinke, 1956; Silphaduang et al., 2000; Bube et al., 1992) or 'Fonsecaea' (Velázquez and Restrepo, 1975) our fonsecaea-like species or a related fungus was reported, but unfortunately no material was available for comparison.
+It is quite possible that among the agents of disease in cold-blooded animals published as 'Cladosporium' (Reichenbach-Klinke, 1956; Silphaduang et al., 2000; Bube et al., 1992) or 'Fonsecaea' (Velázquez & Restrepo, 1975) our fonsecaea-like species or a related fungus was reported, but unfortunately no material was available for comparison.
 Sequencing of voucher specimens is necessary to achieve reliable identification.
 Cicmanec et al. (1973) and Beneke (1977) described several outbreaks in laboratory-housed toads and frogs (Bufo marinus and Rana pipens), ascribed to Fonsecaea pedrosoi and F. compacta.
-Fonsecaea species were also described by Velázquez and Restrepo (1975) in marine toads.
+Fonsecaea species were also described by Velázquez & Restrepo (1975) in marine toads.
 The tissue form of all these cases consisted predominantly of muriform cells.
-Bube et al. (1992) described recurrent disseminated and neurotropic infections in captive marine toads (B. marinus), ascribed to Cladosporium cladosporioides.
+Bube et al. (1992) described recurrent disseminated and neurotropic infections in captive marine toads (Bufo marinus), ascribed to Cladosporium cladosporioides.
 Silphaduang et al. (2000) reported on a Cladosporium-like infection in a tomato clownfish (Amphiprion frenatus) maintained in captivity but originating from a tropical marine farm in Puerto Rico.
-Elkan and Philpot (1973) described cutaneous and visceral infections in frogs (Hyla caerulea) caused by a black fungus reported as 'Phialophora sp.'; probably an Exophiala was concerned.
+Elkan & Philpot (1973) described cutaneous and visceral infections in frogs (Hyla caerulea) caused by a black fungus reported as 'Phialophora sp.'; probably an Exophiala was concerned.